LJ Bonham is a semi-subsistence hunter, hunting magazine editor, and firearms enthusiast who lives in the Rocky Mountains.

 Semi-Auto Street Results

 Here is Evan Marshall’s most recent one-shot stop online data for semi-auto cartridges.
-These stats are not the final word, and even Mr. Marshall advises to approach them with caution.
+These stats are not the final word, and even Mr. Marshall advises approaching them with caution.
 Full results are available on Hendon Media’s website.